FactoryXCode/MfPack/MfPack/Samples/LoopBackCapture/LoopBackCapture_2/Readme.md

 Examples:

-* Capture audio from process xxxx and its children: `ApplicationLoopback 1234 includetree Captured.wav`
+* Capture audio from process xxxx and its children: `ApplicationLoopback xxxx includetree Captured.wav`
 * Capture audio from all process except process xxxx and its children: `ApplicationLoopback xxxx excludetree Captured.wav`